TheEightBot/enterprise-application-patterns-using-maui/navigation.md

 the WebView.
 When the WebView navigates to a web page, the Navigating event will fire, which will execute the NavigateCommand in the LoginViewModel.
 By default, the event arguments for the event are passed to the command.
-This data is converted as it\'s passed between source and target by the converter specified in the EventArgsConverter property, which returns the Url from the WebNavigatingEventArgs.
+This data is converted as it's passed between source and target by the converter specified in the EventArgsConverter property, which returns the Url from the WebNavigatingEventArgs.
 Therefore, when the NavigationCommand is executed, the Url of the web